saifaustcse/SDLC-Methodologies/README.md

 9.  ### RAD (Rapid application development) Model

--   The RAD model is an evolutionary software process model that is a combination of the Iterative and Prototyping with the
+-  The RAD model is a concurrent software process model that is a combination of the Iterative and Prototyping with the
     systematic, controlled aspects of the waterfall model.
+-  The entire project is divided into various small modules and each module is allocated to different party to finish the working of the small modules.
+After that, all small modules are combined together to obtain the final project
--   RAD Model is generally based on the prototype model and iterative approach.
+-  Each module is developed using the Prototyping model approach
 -  This model is used to completing the process of software product developing in a very short time.
--   The entire project is divided into various small modules and each module is allocated to different party to finish the working of the small modules.
-After that, all small modules are combined together to obtain the final project.
 -  If your project can be divided into many parts or modules then the Rapid application development model is used.
--   Each module is developed like the waterfall model.
--   The process of RAD model is building the Rapid prototype and deliver it to the clients and taking the reviews from them .
-If customer is satisfied then SRS document is created and designing phase is start

       <div  style="text-align: center;">
             <img src="https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/rad.png" width="800" height="400">